viamrobotics/docs/docs/installation/viam-micro-server-dev.md

     Navigate to [the Viam app](https://app.viam.com) and [add a new machine](/cloud/machines/#add-a-new-machine) in your desired location.
     Click on the name of the machine to go to the machine's page, then select the **CONFIGURE** tab.

-    Select the part status dropdown to the right of your machine's name on the top of the page:
+    Then select the part status dropdown to the right of your machine's name on the top of the page and copy the **Machine cloud credentials**:

     {{<imgproc src="configure/machine-part-info.png" resize="500x" declaredimensions=true alt="Restart button on the machine part info dropdown">}}

-    Click the copy icon underneath **Machine cloud credentials**.
     `viam-micro-server` needs these credentials, which contains your machine part secret key and cloud app address, to connect to the [Viam app](https://app.viam.com).

 {{% snippet "secret-share.md" %}}